Edward Jones Review: What to Know When Choosing a Financial Advisor

 Notably, Edward Jones advisors are not fiduciaries, which means they are not legally required to put their clients' needs ahead of their own.

-Their advisors receive commissions for the investment products (primarily mutual funds) they invest your money in, which may tempt them to recommend investments with higher fees that aren't necessarily the most suitable for your portfolio.
+They also are not "fee-only" advisors, which means they receive commissions for the investment products they place their clients in.
+This may incentivize them to recommend higher-fee-earning investments that aren't necessarily the most suitable for your portfolio.

 To their credit, Edward Jones openly admits in its compensation disclosure that its fee structure could lead to conflicts of interest.
 However, more could be done.

-Still, many of their advisors (but not all) choose to operate as if they are fiduciaries anyway, despite it not being a requirement.
+While some of their advisors choose to operate as if they are fiduciaries anyway, this certainly isn't the case for all of them.

 Why I don't recommend working with Edward Jones

-Despite having a solid reputation, a large presence in North America, and local advisors you can meet with regularly, I don't recommend working with Edward Jones.
+Despite having a solid reputation, a large presence in North America, and local advisors you can meet with face-to-face, I don't recommend working with Edward Jones.

 Here's why.